 So is your jet ski is bogging down?

 Bogging is caused when too much fuel is delivered from the carburetor to the motor.
 When this happens, less air gets pushed through, and the engine struggles to come to full power.
 It may feel like you are plowing water, or like the jet ski is failing to get enough speed to come up above water’s surface.

 When this happens, don’t panic.
 There are a few tried and true options that should help resolve the situation quickly, getting you back up and running in no time.

 Since a jet ski bogging down is primarily caused by too much fuel getting through the carburetor and into the engine, the best place to start is by examining every piece of machinery that is involved in the fuel relay process.

-That includes the fuel system in general, the fuel lines, the air filter, the fuel valves, and the carburetor filters.
+That includes the fuel system in general, the fuel lines, the air filter, the fuel valves, the choke (explained in this post) and the carburetor filters.
 Depending on the make and model of your jet ski, the components may vary.
 If you are not mechanically inclined or trained, you may want to have a professional do the heavy lifting and check out your jet ski from tip to tail.

 Sometimes it is simply a matter of a worn out part.
 If you have an older craft, regular maintenance is key to keep it running smoothly and to prevent buildup and debris from wearing away at the delicate engine and fuel system components.
 Natural aging and decay from constant exposure to moisture is to be expected the older the jet ski is.

 However, if you have a brand new machine and are still experiencing bogging, it could point to a faulty part versus one that has been worn down over time.
 Early detection in this case is key, as you want to eliminate the risk of an improperly installed or defective part causing issues with other parts nearby.